Skip To Main Content

 Principia College Freshman Sana Udoekong Shatters Principia's 200-Meter Dash Record

-Principia College's track and field team arrived at Washburn University, poised to launch their season's opening chapter.
-The venue's sleek banked track and state-of-the-art facilities set the stage for the Panthers' athletes to shine.
-Among them, freshman Sana Udoekong (US’24) emerged as a rising star whose debut echoed through Principia's halls and beyond, etching her name into the annals of school history with a performance that defied expectations.
+Principia College's track and field team arrived at Washburn University, ready to compete in their season's opening track meet.
+The venue's sleek banked track and state-of-the-art facilities set the stage for the Panthers' athletes to excel.
+Among them, freshman Sana Udoekong (US’24) emerged as a rising star whose debut was applauded across Principia's campus and etched into the record books.

-The day unfolded with Udoekong's lightning-quick sprint in the 60-meter dash, clocking in at 7.85 seconds.
-As the second-fastest time ever recorded at Principia, it trails right behind the former 1992 and 1996 Summer Olympic sprinter and Principia graduate, the legendary Ngozi Mwanamwambwa-Asinga (US’89, C’93).
+The day began with Udoekong's lightning-quick sprint in the 60-meter dash, clocking in at 7.85 seconds.
+As the second-fastest time ever recorded at Principia, right behind the former 1992 and 1996 Summer Olympic sprinter and Principia graduate, the legendary Ngozi Mwanamwambwa-Asinga (US’89, C’93).

-Next, Udoekong set her sights on the 200-meter dash, a challenge that would etch her name even deeper into the record books.
-Breaking Asinga's long-standing indoor school and conference record from 1992 by a commanding full second, Udoekong crossed the finish line in 25.55 seconds, securing a notable seventh place among 47 fierce competitors.
-Her remarkable feat not only topped the conference rankings for the season but also placed her prominently at 27th in all of Division III for the 200 meters.
+Next, Udoekong focused on the 200-meter dash, a race that would break Asinga's long-standing indoor school and conference record from 1992 by a full second.
+Udoekong crossed the finish line in 25.55 seconds, earning her a seventh-place finish among 47 competitors.
+Her incredible speed not only topped the conference rankings for the season but also placed her at 27th in all of Division III for the 200 meters.

 Udoekong, a British-Nigerian runner and scholar athlete, said, “I’m happy that all the work I put in is paying off.
 Breaking a sprint record at Prin was definitely one of my goals for this season, but I didn’t expect it to happen this soon.
 However, now that I have, it’s raised my expectations for myself and motivated me to set even higher goals, including breaking the 60-meter record.”

-For Udoekong, Principia College isn't just a setting—it’s a catalyst that has allowed her talent to flourish.
-With state-of-the-art facilities and a supportive community of coaches and teammates, she’s found herself empowered to push beyond her limits and redefine what it means to be a newcomer in collegiate athletics.
+For Udoekong, Principia College isn't just a setting—it provides the environment for her talents to flourish.
+With state-of-the-art facilities and a supportive community of coaches and teammates, she’s found herself empowered to run her race and push beyond her limits.

 “I’m grateful that Prin has such a great gym and indoor facility, which have been a huge help with training.
 And I’m thankful for the support from my coaches and teammates who have helped me overcome obstacles and continue improving.”

-As the season unfolds, all eyes are on Sana Udoekong, as she continues to chase new milestones and inspire future generations of Panther athletes.
+As the season continues, all eyes are on Sana Udoekong, as she chases new milestones and inspires future generations of Panther athletes.